jeffpar/pcjs.v1/_posts/2017-12-23-daylight-savings-time-headache.md

 Can we please just get rid of Daylight Savings Time?
 There are no real practical benefits, it burdens our operating systems and other time-sensitive software with extraneous logic, and it creates obscure headaches like this one.

-And look at those two old serial Mouse drivers, MOUSE.COM and MOUSE.SYS.
+And look at those two old serial mouse drivers, MOUSE.COM and MOUSE.SYS.
 Chances are, they were originally timestamped with the same local time as the bus mouse drivers (`12:00p`) because they all have the same date (`Sep 13, 1984`).
 All it takes is for the files to pass through a few hands, on computers with different time zones or DST settings, and their timestamps may change in subtle, unexpected ways.